kaikai354503/capstone-3/README.md

 ## Future features

 1. Creat, add, and delete users.
-2. Add and remove items in shoppingcart.
+2. Add and remove items in Shoppingcart.
 3. Create a Wishlist.
-4. add and remove items in wishlist.
+4. add and remove items in Wishlist.
 5. Check out.